vueuse/vueuse/packages/core/useEventBus/index.md

 // listen to an event
 const unsubscribe = bus.on(listener)

-// listen defined event
+// Or listen defined event
-const unsubscribeSpecial = bus.onSpecial('The special event', specialEventListener)
+const unsubscribeSpecial = bus.on('The special event', specialEventListener)

 // fire an event
 bus.emit('The Tokyo Olympics has begun')